 Proposals for the mixed-use development of Land South of Smee Lane will be strongly supported where they can be shown to provide a mix of housing to meet local need.
-Proposals need to provide social infrastructure, which includes a new school, creche, community hall and nursery, as detailed int eh Growth Triangle Area Action Plan, unless it can be clearly demonstrated through a bespoke, local assessment, that these are no longer required to meet local need.
+Development proposals should provide social infrastructure, including a new school, creche, community hall and nursery, as detailed in the Growth Triangle Area Action Plan, unless it can be clearly demonstrated through a bespoke, local assessment, that these are no longer required to meet local need.
 Proposals need to include a phasing plan for the delivery of the social infrastructure.